pavanpc/Events-Aggregator/README.md

 ###Real time event processing
 1. I am using Spark streaming to process events.
-2. The stremaing program reads data from kafka and aggrgates results using a micro batch of interval 10 seconds.
-I have set it to 10 seconds just to test application behavior quickly.
+2. The streaming program reads data from kafka and aggrgates results using a micro batch of interval 10 seconds.
+I have set it to 10 seconds just to test application behavior quickly.This should be configured based on production loads.
-3. The program reads data and stores it in <b>elasticsearch</b>.
+3. The program reads events, aggregates them using micro batches and stores(events)  in <b>elasticsearch</b>.
 4. At the same time it stores events in local file system in the following format.

    <b> events_data/year=2016/month=6/day=10/hour=1 </b>